ant-design/ant-design/components/form/index.en-US.md

 }
 ```

-### Why get form warning when used in Modal?
+### Why is there a form warning when used in Modal?

 > Warning: Instance created by `useForm` is not connect to any Form element.
 Forget to pass `form` prop?

-Before Modal open, children element do not exist in the view.
+Before Modal open, children elements do not exist in the view.
 You can set `forceRender` on Modal to pre-render its children.
-Click [here](https://codesandbox.io/s/antd-reproduction-template-ibu5c) to view example.
+Click [here](https://codesandbox.io/s/antd-reproduction-template-ibu5c) to view an example.

 <style>
   .site-form-item-icon {